-Risk Controlling, which is organisationally separated from the trading divisions up to management level, collates all market price risk positions in a risk report and ensures that the management is kept informed on a daily basis.
+The Risk & Finance unit, which is organisationally separated from the trading divisions up to management board level, collates all market price risk positions in a risk report and ensures that the management is kept informed on a daily basis.

-As at 31 December 2023, the regulatory capital requirement for market price risks was €15.8 million (11.4 million).
+As at 31 December 2024, the regulatory capital requirement for market price risks was €30.7 million (15.8 million).